gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
 1. Figure out how to set @SystemMessage for ChatBot from the admin page.<br>
-2. Implement JWT for role distinction, so that the admin is the only one who can generate a summary.<br>
+2. Use JWT to implement role distinction, so that admin is the only one who can generate a summary.<br>
-3. Redesign chat page layout on mobile devices.
+3. Redesign chat page layout on mobile device.
-4. Implement FileService which generates a PDF file from a summary and URL for download.<br>
+4. Implement FileService which generates PDF file from summary and URL for download.<br>

 <h3>Long-term</h3>
 1. JPA implementation for chat history.<br>